Drete457/image_to_hash/README.md

 # Convert Images to Hash and Compare

-NodeJs program that convert images to Hash and compare if any image are equal
+NodeJs program that converts images to Hash and compare if any image is equal

 ## Description